DHARANIDHARAN03K/EXNO2DS/README.md

-# EX-NO : 2 DATA SCIENCE
+# EXNO2DS
+## NAME: DHARANI DHARAN K
+## REG: 212223040036
 # AIM:
       To perform Exploratory Data Analysis on the given data set.

 # EXPLANATION:
   The primary aim with exploratory analysis is to examine the data for distribution, outliers and anomalies to direct specific testing of your hypothesis.

 # ALGORITHM:
 STEP 1: Import the required packages to perform Data Cleansing,Removing Outliers and Exploratory Data Analysis.